-Economic Diversity: Because it is our mission to close the opportunity gap that exists in the Asheville City Schools, Asheville PEAK Academy will utilize a weighted lottery based on socioeconomic status.
-Asheville PEAK Academy will reserve 50% of lottery enrollment each year to students who qualify for free and reduced-price lunch.
-This will ensure that those students who are negatively affected by Asheville City's deplorable achievement gap are reserved the opportunity to receive an equitable education.
+Because it is our mission to close the opportunity gap that exists within Asheville City Schools, Asheville PEAK Academy will utilize a weighted lottery based on socioeconomic status.
+Asheville PEAK Academy will reserve 50% of lottery enrollment each year to scholars who qualify for free and reduced-price lunch.
+This will ensure that those scholars who are negatively affected by Asheville City Schools' deplorable achievement gap are reserved the opportunity to receive an equitable education.
 Parents have the option of being considered for this lottery by self-identifying that they receive benefits through SNAP, TANF, WIC, FDPIR, are homeless, enrolled in HeadStart, a migrant, or in foster care.
-APA will verify a family's/student's eligibility at the time of full student enrollment/registration.
-If a family purposefully or knowingly provides inaccurate information, the seat offering will be rescinded, and the student will be put at the end of the waitlist at the time in which the false information is discovered.
+APA will verify a family's/Scholar's eligibility at the time of full Scholar enrollment/registration.
+If a family purposefully or knowingly provides inaccurate information, the seat offering will be rescinded, and the Scholar will be put at the end of the waitlist at the time in which the false information is discovered.